-In one of the earlier episodes, Bart's elephant Stampy runs through a Republican convention and gets cheered.
+- In the Season 5 episode "Bart Gets An Elephant", Bart's elephant Stampy runs through a Republican convention and gets cheered.
 A sign at the convention says "We want what's worst for everybody!" and "We're just plain evil!", and then when he runs through the Democrat convention, one has a sign that says "We hate ourselves!" and "We can't govern!"

-That said, Stan Smith does have some pretty heavy Strawman tendencies- a lot of episodes involve him learning some kind of lesson, often involving him seeing how his conservative perspective on an issue was wrong and becoming more liberal.
-Stan also exhibits a lot of positive tendencies associated with conservatives, like personal responsibility and work ethic but to what degree and how likeable that makes him varies from episode to episode.
+- That said, Stan Smith does have some pretty heavy Strawman reactionary tendencies in a lot of episodes involve him learning some kind of lesson, often involving him seeing how his conservative/reactionary perspective on an issue was wrong and becoming more liberal.
+Stan also exhibits a lot of positive tendencies associated with conservatives, like personal responsibility and work ethic but to what degree and how likable that makes him varies from episode to episode.

-Family Guy uses this trope to death; any time a character with conservative leanings appears, you can expect them to be a caricature in line of the most heavy-handed political cartoons; one specific example is Peter's father Francis, a typical Strawman Conservative religious zealot.
+- Family Guy uses this trope to death; any time a character with conservative leanings appears, you can expect them to be a caricature in line with the most heavy-handed political cartoons.
+One specific example is Peter's father Francis, a typical Strawman Conservative religious zealot.
 Peter can be seen as a Strawman American thanks to his Flanderization from Bumbling Dad into self-absorbed Jerkass.
-Ironically, Brian (who is often thought of as Seth MacFarlane's Author Avatar, gets viewed as a Strawman Liberal by some fans due to his vehement hatred of anything conservative (among other less than pleasant traits).
+Ironically, Brian (who is often thought of as Seth MacFarlane's Author Avatar), dips into Strawman Liberal at times, showing him to be a faux-intellectual blowhard who campaigns to make himself look important rather than to help others.

 In one episode, when Brian learns that Rush Limbaugh is in town for a book signing, he launches into a tirade about how the man is a monster and then marches down to the bookstore to chew him out.
 After Rush saves Brian from some muggers, he ends up going Republican...only to become exactly the same kind of Strawman that every other conservative is on this show, spouting off the most extreme caricatures of Republican ideology (free guns for everyone, execute every single person in jail, etc).
 The Snap Back ensures that he's back to being liberal by the end of the episode.